-August is National Sandwich Month!
-A great time not only to try a different type of sandwich, but also to practice food safety in the preparation and transport of perishable foods to work or school.
+August is National Sandwich Month.
+It is a great time not only to try a different type of sandwich, but a reminder to practice the safe preparation, packing, and transport of sandwiches to work or school.

-Likewise, perishable food must be kept cold while commuting via bus, bicycle, on foot, in a car, or on the subway.
+Perishable food includes meat, poultry and eggs – and must be kept cold while commuting.
 After arriving at school or work, perishable food must be kept cold until lunchtime.
 Without proper storage, i.e. improper time and temperature control, pathogens may grow and multiply and cause food poisoning.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00!

 - HACCP Training: 16hr/4hr/1hr

 - Food Allergy Training - $15.00

 The temperature “Danger Zone” is the temperature range between 40°F and 140°F in which bacteria that cause foodborne illness can begin to multiply.
 At temperatures of 90°F and above, they multiply even more rapidly.

 Potentially hazardous food that remains in the temperature “Danger Zone”, 40-140 °F, for more than 2 hours should be discarded – 1 hour if the temperature is above 90 °F .

 Here are some guiding food safe principles and procedures that will avert a possible sandwich food illness: